Invariant Functions On Cluster Ensembles: Invariants Of Ensembles Associated With Surfaces

 \section{Invariants Of Ensembles Associated With Surfaces}

 In many cases, cluster ensemble invariants have a geometric interpretation coming from the relationship between cluster ensembles and the Teichm\"uller theory of surfaces.
-This interpretation is vital for the analysis of invariants on affine ensembles done in section 6.
+This interpretation is vital for the analysis of invariants on affine ensembles done in section \ref{sec:affine}.
 We will assume knowledge about hyperbolic structures on surfaces including monodromy operators, developing maps, and monodromy representations.

-The functions constructed in this section will be invariant under the action of the mapping class group of the surface, denoted $\MCG(S)$.
+The functions constructed in this section will be invariant under the action of a subgroup of the mapping class group of the surface, denoted $\MCG(S)$.
 We will denote the subgroup of puncture preserving mapping classes $\PMCG(S)$.